ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   member names).
 If the node is neither an array nor an object, it has no descendants.

 Descendants (of a node):
-: The children of the node, plus the descendants of each of its children. [^or-self]
+: The children of the node, together with the children of its children, and so forth recursively.
+More formally, the descendants relation between nodes is the transitive closure of the children relation.

 Nodelist:
 : A list of nodes.  <!-- ordered list?
 Maybe TBD by issues #27 and #60 -->